xarial/codestack/solidworks-api/troubleshooting/addins/sdk-installation/index.md

 ![SolidworksToolsWizard.dll](solidworkstoolswizard-dll.png)

 * This dll needs to be registered in the Global Assembly Cache (GAC).
-Navigate to _%windir%\assembly%_ folder in explorer and drag-n-drop the dll file into the folder
+Navigate to _%windir%\assembly_ folder in explorer and drag-n-drop the dll file into the folder

 ![SolidWorksToolsWizard dll registered in GAC](solidworkstoolswizard-gac.png)

+> If **Access Denied** error is displayed while registering the assembly in the GAC, you can use gacutil from Windows SDK and run it from the **Command Prompt** run as administrator **gacutil.exe" /i "{FULL PATH TO solidworkstoolswizard.dll}"**

 Alternatively follow the [How to: Install an Assembly into the Global Assembly Cache](https://docs.microsoft.com/en-us/dotnet/framework/app-domains/how-to-install-an-assembly-into-the-gac) article on the guide of registering assembly in GAC.